 And just to make the point, I’ve been in a couple of heated internet discussions about ranking games before.
 Stunning, I know.
 On one such instance, I very specifically outlined my criteria.
 I noted the impossibility of ordering the medium based on “quality” and stated that it may be possible to rank games based on their significance.
 In response to the absolute futility of judging tens-of-thousands of games by their quality, I went with the “greatest” moniker, which would measure critical and consumer reception, impact on future games, and “quality” as some sort of “X-factor” modifier.
 It would be completely disingenuous to invalidate a great chunk of video game history because the game wasn’t popular, but that’s the best one can do.
 One person responded.
 His response: “Well, that would be boring.”

 That’s precisely the issue.
 People would rather fight over bad lists than read “boring” lists which chronicle the medium and act as reference material for a site’s body of work.
-So fuck lists, and speaking as an authority on getting worked up about lists, stop getting worked up about lists.
+So fuck lists.
 No academic or historian is going to look at one of these shitty pieces of writing in the year 2050 and say, “Super Mario Bros. is the best game ever made?
 How come we haven’t played that one, guys?
 How could we miss out on such an obscure indie gem!?”
 Nobody who knows the topic today takes these lists seriously, and nobody who will know the topic fifty years from now will take them seriously.
 So while these big sites (and others) continue to suck at rating games, go learn more about them.
 I’ll be playing games I currently know nothing about so that one day, I can potentially write about them and “rank” them on this site.
 And hopefully, if I get good enough at this, some moron on the internet will put my body of work in their list of the Top 10 Video Game Sites.
 And then I can get pissed off that I was ranked lower than Kotaku.